 Mr. Enriquez worked for Luismin (former owner of San Martin) for 21 years and visited the San Martin Mine regularly every other month from 1996 to 2002 and is familiarized with the deposit.
-Mr. Enriquez is a Qualified Person as defined by National Instrument 43-101 and has visited the San Martin Mine from June 12 to 15, 2018.
+Mr. Enriquez is a Qualified Person as defined by National Instrument 43-101 and has visited the San Martin Mine from September 13 to 14, 2019.
 Mr. Enriquez is an independent Qualified Person as defined by National Instrument 43-101.
-This Mineral Resource/Reserve estimate is effective as of April 30, 2018 and follows the previous independent Resource/reserve estimate performed as of July 31, 2013 and 2014 by David R. Gunning, P. Eng. and Joseph W. Campbell, P. Geo.
+This Mineral Resource/Reserve estimate is effective as of September 30, 2019 and follows the previous independent Resource/reserve estimate performed as of April 30, 2018 by Erme Enriquez, as of July 31, 2013 and 2014 by David R. Gunning, P. Eng. and Joseph W. Campbell, P. Geo.
 Previous audits of Luismin's operations as of December 31, 2001; December 31, 2002; and, August 31, 2004 were performed by Watts Griffis McOuat.
 Prior to 2001, Pincock, Allen & Holt had conducted independent audits in the years 1998, 1999 and 2000.

-Total Estimated Inferred and Indicated Resources at the San Martín Mine Project are 1,495,812 tonnes at a grade of 1.94 g Au/t and 25 g Ag/t.
-The calculation of resources had not been done since 2014, when only the inferred resources were reported and not the indicated resources, not measured resources.
-In this Report, the inferred and indicated resources have been included, so the calculation, compared to the year 2014, increases substantially.
+Total Estimated Inferred and Indicated Resources at the San Martín Mine Project are 1,713,120 tonnes at a grade of 1.91 g Au/t and 19 g Ag/t.
+The calculation of resources had been updated, when only the inferred resources were reported and not the indicated resources, not measured resources.
+In this Report, the inferred and indicated resources have been included, so the calculation, compared to the year 2018, with a little increase due to new zones of drilling and detection of new ore.